aircarbon/stm-v2/sol/contract_upgrade/MigrationGuide.md

 6. Export to CSV Unconsolidated Balance report from ADMIN.

-7. Restore backup to target smart contract (will take 2-8 hours) (if you have changed the mnemonics in the previous step, you may need to change mnemonics back to the original one):
+7. Restore backup to target smart contract (will take up to 30 min) (if you have changed the mnemonics in the previous step, you may need to change mnemonics back to the original one):

         export INSTANCE_ID=[INSTANCE] && truffle exec contract_upgrade/restore.js -s=[SOURCE_CONTRACT_ADDRESS] -t=[TARGET_CONTRACT_NETWORK] -h=offchain --network=[TARGET_CONTRACT_NETWORK]